How to Hire Sales Reps Who Sell Well vs. Interview Well

 Thriving vs. Getting By

 What you’re really looking for is someone who can thrive in a position, rather than just get by.
 The assessments help us determine whether somebody is getting into a position that really allows them to thrive, which goes far beyond just being able to do the job.
+Hiring sales who thrive at the position is important to business.

 The allegory that I use to illustrate this is, pretend that you’re in a helicopter, and you’re flying over the autobahn in Germany.